hakyzz/DA-P4-Task1/README.md

 >  The NFTs of each user should be stored under different PDAs.

  *  For each NFT staked, the user should receive a fixed number of spl-token per day.
- * This reward should be transferred to the user's wallet when he clicks on a CLAIM button.
- * The currently staked NFTs and reward left to be claimed should be shown to the user.
+ * The currently staked NFTs should be shown to the user.
  * Provide the user the ability to UNSTAKE the staked NFTs.
- * Thus the smart contract should have  the following functions four performing the tasks-
+ * Thus the smart contract should have the following functions for performing the tasks-
 	* stake_nft
-	* claim_reward
 	* unstake_nft
 ## Additional materials-
  * https://lorisleiva.com/create-a-solana-dapp-from-scratch